 Summary

-Three dangers associated with ice baths and cold plunging are: drowning, hypothermia, & heart attack.
+Three dangers associated with ice baths and cold plunging are: drowning, hypothermia, & hypertension.

 To minimize these risks follow these ice bath safety protocols: 1) avoid contraindications, 2) plunge sober, 3) supervise children, 4) go feet first, 5) breathe, and 6) allow time to rewarm.